d13751200344/kore_software_etl_task/README.md

 Package Descriptions

 There are four packages, each of them represents different attempt and different methods that were utilized to solve problems.
+Package V4 contains a complete solution of the pipeline.

 Package V1: Initial data conversion and separation using Conditional Split Package V2: Processing data using Script Component and Conditional Split.